bmcurutan/SearcherOfTheYelp/README.md

 The following **additional** features are implemented:

-- [x] Customized navigation bar to better match mock
+- [x] Customized navigation bar to better match Yelp mock
 - [ ] Added loading icon
+- [x] Abstracted search settings into a separate model to hide implementation details; it's a singleton which can be later developed to save settings across the app instead of re-entering them every time.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):